Flashcards in Properties of Materials Deck (27):

 What is strain energy density?

--The strain energy density is the strain very per unit volume of a sample
+-The strain energy density is the strain energy per unit volume of a sample

--You can calculate the strain energy density which is a measure of the entry stored in a material that does not depend not the dimension of the sample being tested
+-You can calculate the strain energy density which is a measure of the energy stored in a material that does not depend not the dimension of the sample being tested

 -1/2 x (stress x strain)